AdnanSevincDS/Loan_defaults_with_ML_methods/README.md

 ```
 - dataModeling.ipynb: This notebook is utilized for exploratory data analysis (EDA) and initial modeling of the data.

-- algorithms.ipynb: This notebook implements machine learning models such as Linear Regression (LR) and XGBoost.
+- algorithms.ipynb: This notebook implements machine learning models such as Linear Regression, Decision Tree, Random Forest and XGBoost.

 - algorithmsTuning.ipynb: This notebook is focused on fine-tuning the hyperparameters of the models for optimal performance.